-9.2.
-Detecting JOP Attacks
+9.2 Detecting JOP Attacks

-With a SCRAP detector $G{7,3}$, SCRAP is capable of detecting any JOP attack that does not use a gadget of length 7 or more.
-Thusfar, every published attack, and every attack automation tool uses gadgets of size 5 or less [13, 25, 47].
+With a SCRAP detector $G{7,4}$, SCRAP is capable of detecting any JOP attack that does not use a gadget longer than 7 instructions (8 including the ending control flow instruction).
+Thusfar, every published attack, and every attack automation tool uses gadgets of size 5 or less [15], [24], [26].
 As seen in Section 4, gadgets that call functions can be used in an attack because they preserve half of the registers due to assembly convention.
 However, SCRAP is capable of detecting attacks that implement these gadgets, while a JOP version of DROP would fail.
 As discussed in Section 3, in general long gadgets that do not use function calls have too many side effects to be used in an attack.
 Therefore, all currently published attacks would be detected by SCRAP.
 However, if an attacker is aware of the SCRAP protection, they may be able to find longer gadgets whose side effects can be tolerated or repaired by a subsequent gadget.
 Thus, we extend SCRAP in Section 10 to defend against such possible JOP attacks that manage to use an occasional long gadget in the middle of the attack to avoid detection.

-To further assess SCRAP detection capabilities, we implemented 140 shell code attacks available from the Shell-Storm Linux shellcode repository [48].
+To further assess SCRAP detection capabilities, we implemented 140 shell code attacks available from the Shell-Storm Linux shellcode repository [45].
 These shellcodes ranged in complexity from simple single system calls, to attacks with multiple system calls, conditional branches, and loops.
 Even the most basic attack required at least 6 gadgets, which is greater than the minimum number of consecutive gadgets necessary to be detected by SCRAP.
 Gadgets longer than 6 instructions were extremely difficult to incorporate due to side effects.
 However, we were able to include a small number of gadgets of intermediate length, a few instructions longer.
 Attacks that use these longer gadgets are defeated by the improved detector presented in Section 10.